Trial Search Results

 Wise Social Psychological Interventions to Improve Outcomes of Behavioral Weight Control in Children With Obesity

-A 2-arm, parallel group, randomized controlled trial to evaluate overall differences in body mass index (BMI) trajectories over 6 months between 10-14-year-old children with obesity randomized to receive the wise social psychological interventions plus a usual care online behavioral intervention for weight control compared to children randomized to receive the usual care online behavioral intervention alone.
+A 2-arm, parallel group, randomized controlled trial to evaluate overall differences in body mass index (BMI) trajectories over 6 months between 10-16-year-old children with obesity randomized to receive the wise social psychological interventions plus a usual care behavioral intervention for weight management compared to children randomized to receive additional education plus a usual care behavioral intervention.

 Eligibility